cherryff911/python-Day2/PITCHME.md

 ---
 <br>
 We can use the range() function in for loops to iterate through a sequence of numbers.
-It can be combined with the len() function to iterate though a sequence using indexing.
+It can be combined with the <i>len()</i> function to iterate though a sequence using indexing.
 Here is an example.
 ```python
 # Program to iterate through a list using indexing